PratyushPuri/Dashboards/README.md

 ## 📬 Contact

 Have questions, suggestions, or want to collaborate?
-Visit my [Portfolio](https://pratyushpuri.github.io/PratyushProfile/) for more information and contact details.
+Visit me [here](https://pratyushpuri.github.io/PratyushProfile/) for more information and contact details.

 ---